-Remote Evaporator option is outside the scope and Heat Recovery option is not optionally certified within AHRI ACCL Certification Program.
+Heat Recovery option is outside the scope of AHRI ACCL Certification Program.

 ©2022 Daikin Applied.
 Illustrations and data cover the Daikin Applied product at the time of publication and we reserve the right to make changes in design and construction at any time without notice.